thomasmendez/go-template-simple-server-monitoring/README.md

 ### Swagger

-[Swagger](https://swagger.io/) is used as API documentation.
+[Swagger](https://swagger.io/) is used as API documentation

 Can be modified in the `swagger/swagger.yaml` file

 ### Docker